Popular Destinations

 A hold is a pre-authorization, not a charge

 When you check in, the front desk runs a pre-authorization on your card.
-A pre-auth tells the bank "this card has been used at this merchant; reserve this amount."
-The merchant doesn't actually receive the money — but the bank takes that amount out of the cardholder's available balance until the pre-auth either:
+A pre-auth tells the bank: this card has been used at this merchant, reserve this amount.
+The merchant does not receive the money.
+The bank takes that amount out of the cardholder's available balance until the pre-auth either:

-• Expires (typically 5–30 days, depending on card issuer)
+• Expires (typically 5 to 30 days, depending on card issuer)

 • Is settled (the merchant submits a final charge against it)